Today I want to cover a frustration that I see a lot of people go through which is going for the next shiny object.

 And finally number three.
 I think it’s so important that they also find out if whether they also invest on behalf of other people.

 In other words, have they ever manage a fund before?

-Like myself I’ve managed a fund which is why over the past 15 years, my biggest thing is all about risk management and not about the profit.
-The profits is what I call a byproduct of great risk management strategies.
+Like myself, I’ve managed a fund which is why over the past 15 years, my biggest thing is all about risk management and not about the profit.
+The profit is a byproduct of great risk management strategies.

 And if they’d never managed people’s money before, I think that I do not believe that they’ve got the right pedigree to also go out there and teach people because that is when they teach the wrong things.